-In reference to their trademark popsicles’ shape, SSP’s slogan is, “It’s COOL to be square,” something in which Hart and her team truly believe.
-“We want Savannah Square Pops to be an experience for all ages that you will want to return to – just like the days when you were a kid being handed your favorite special treat and the utter joy it brought.”
+“It’s COOL to be square,” is SSP’s slogan.
+Hart and her team truly believe this motto.
+“We want Savannah Square Pops to be an experience for all ages.
+Just like the days when you were a kid being handed your favorite special treat and the utter joy it brought.”

 Hart and her SSP crew’s current goal is for customers of all ages to walk into their bright, colorful shop and instantly feel like a child again.
 “Remembering how excited you were when your parents took you out for a special treat…that’s what we aim to capture, that feeling of pure glee.”

 Savannah Square Pops is open Tuesday-Saturday noon-5 p.m.
 For more information, call Savannah Square Pops at (912) 999-7078 or go to savannahsquarepops.com.